nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![CommandFormat](images/commandFormat.png)

 It consists of:
-1. Command - Decides what your command will do and the arguments that it will accept.
+1. Command - The name of the command
-2. Prefixes - They indicate what type of input to enter.
+2. Prefixes - The identifiers for the various input values, different commands require different prefixes
-3. Placeholders - The actual data you input for the command.
+3. Placeholders - The actual input values for the command.

 [//]: # (## 6.4.
 Trying your first command)